Koidra/CEAOS/README.md

 # CEA Open Simulator (CEAOS)
 CEAOS is a dynamic simulator for greenhouses and vertical farms.
-A simulator is necessary for accelerate the research in CEA (Controlled Environment Agriculture).
+With this simulator, we hope to accelerate the CEA (Controlled Environment Agriculture) research.

 ## Interface
 The way to interact with the simulator at the code level is by